Coraline: Film

 With the help of the animation studio Laika, LLC, director Henry Selick released a stop motion film adaptation in 2009 that received much critical acclaim, and moderate box office success.
 At the 82nd Academy Awards, the film was nominated for Best Animated Feature but lost to Pixar's Up.
 Although the 2009 film has several differences (one example is the Beldam turning the Other Father into a pumpkin), it still manages to hold relatively strong to the original plot of the book.
 In the film, Coraline is depicted as having short blue hair and freckles.
-In the movie, there was an added new character named Wyborn "Wybie" Lovat, a boy about Coraline's age who frequently annoyed Coraline at first, but over time, they grow on each other.
+In the movie, there was an added new character named Wyborn "Wybie" Lovat, a boy (who is only mentioned in the novel as the boy who lived in the house before Coraline) about Coraline's age who frequently annoyed Coraline at first, but over time, they grow on each other.
 In the Other World, his copy cannot speak but is an ally to Coraline, and gets punished by the Other Mother when he helps Coraline escape the Other World.
 At the end of the film, Coraline reaches out to help Wybie tell his grandmother what is behind the little door.
 The sister of Wybie's grandmother was one of the ghost children lost to the Beldam.

 Theatre

 2009 musical

 A theatrical adaptation, with music and lyrics by Stephin Merritt and book by David Greenspan, premiered on 6 May 2009, produced by MCC Theater and True Love Productions Off-Broadway at The Lucille Lortel Theatre.
-Nine-year-old Coraline was played by an adult, Jayne Houdyshell, and the Other Mother was played by David Greenspan.
+Nine-year-old Coraline was played by an adult, Jayne Houdyshell, and the Other Mother was played by David Greenspan..